nds-org/workbench-helm-chart/README.md

 ### Optional: Map source into running containers (local dev / hostpath only)
 Run `make clone` and `make pull` to grab the latest source code.

-Use your favorite IDE(s) or local tools use them to import the `src/webui` source code and run `yarn install && yarn build`, or you can also use `make compile`.
+Use your favorite IDE(s) or local tools use them to import the `src/webui` source code and run `make compile`.

 This will produce a new folder `src/webui/build` containing compiled artifacts that can be mounted directly into the running `webui` container.